01 of 05

 Note that this product is not the same as lawn edging.
 Both have "edging" in their names, but the two have entirely different functions.
 These differences are reflected in their appearance (for example, lawn edging typically does not have holes in it).

 The purpose of paver... edging is to hold pavers in place.
-I discuss the product further on Page 5 of this tutorial.
-But let me note right here that there are flexible and rigid types.
+There are flexible and rigid types.
 The rigid type is meant for a straight edge.
 But what happens when you have a circular patio, for example?
 That is where the flexible type comes into play.
 If your project has both straight and curved edges, you can connect the two types (assuming that you stick to the same brand of paver edging).

 In contrast, the purpose of lawn edging is twofold: